UnnamedNetwork/UNWDS/README.md

 # UNWDelicatedSoftware (UNWDS)

-This repo has been set to Archived ( read-only ), when I have time or there have an critical update in PMMP or Foxel base, I will update it on this.
-See you guys again, with a new, cleaner MC:BE Server Software or in UNWDSX, soon.

 A open-source server software for Minecraft: Bedrock Edition.
 UNWDelicatedSoftware is a fork of [pmmp](https://github.com/pmmp/PocketMine-MP) and [Foxel](https://github.com/FoxelTeam/Foxel).
 This software based by the good of Foxel and keep stabilty as PocketMine.

 You can try lastest version server software in: